johnrm/rps/README.md

 A click sound was added towards the end of development to the game page.\
 I found that this sound would play every time on page load.\
 I believe this was because I was leaning on an img onclick event to trigger html audio combined with the 'button of bottons' loop.\
-I removed code from game.html and added the playSound() function which is lot cleaner and works well.
+I removed code from game.html and added the playSound() function which is lot cleaner and works well.\

+The site was throwing a manifest error to the console.\
+This was corrected by updating the manifest URL link.

 ([Back to top](#index))